DILCISBoard/E-ARK-AIP/index.md

 defined by the “Common Specification for Information Packages (CSIP) [see @csip-2.0.0-DRAFT]”.

-Further documents which related to the AIP specification in a general sense are listed in the CSIP (section 1.4 "Relation to other documents").
+Further documents which are related to the AIP specification in a general sense are listed in the CSIP (section 1.4 "Relation to other documents").

 # Introduction

-The E-ARK AIP format specification defines a basic structure for storing information packages which are transferred to an archive in form of submission information packages (SIPs).
+The AIP format specification defines a basic structure for storing information packages which are transferred to an archive in form of submission information packages (SIPs).
 The AIP format provides the means to keep a record of changes that are being applied to an AIP due to metadata edits, digital